bridgetownrb/roda-turbo/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `bin/rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `roda-turbo.gemsepc`, and then run `bin/rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+To release a new version, update the version number in `roda-turbo.gemspec`, and then run `bin/rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing